Past Clients Include: Lake Associations, State and Local Governments, Power Companies, Property Owners, Stream Associations, and MDOT

-Tower/Kleber Limited Partnership FERC relicensing consultation, project planning, environmental assessment
+Tower/Kleber LP: FERC relicensing consultation, project planning, environmental assessment

 Tower & Kleber Ponds Nuisance Aquatic Plant Survey